 In the midst of SF's late 60's "New Wave," writers like Andre Norton were continuing to hold fast to tried-and-true old-school space opera conventions.
 No experimentation for this lady!
 Postmarked the Stars is the kind of story where "radiation" can cause strange and horrific transformations in living things instead of just killing them, and characters, when shocked or surprised, say things like "By the Five Names of Stayfol!" instead of simply "Holy cow!"
 Even upon its release, it was a quaint throwback to a simpler and less sophisticated age of pulp SF.
 Today, like so much of Norton's work, it's not much more than a curiosity.

 To the novel's credit, though, its setup is still a humdinger, even if it does quickly lapse into pulp.
-Dane Thorson, assistant cargo master of the free trading vessel Solar Queen, awakens from a stupor in a dingy room of a port town on the planet Xecho.
+Dane Thorson, assistant cargo master of the free trading vessel Solar Queen (about which Norton wrote several books), awakens from a stupor in a dingy room of a port town on the planet Xecho.
 Some miscreant has tried to kill him!
 But why?
 Stumbling and staggering back to his ship just before it is to take off for Trewsworld, Thorson and the rest of the Solar Queen's crew are stunned to discover a man disguised as Thorson in Thorson's cabin, dead of heart failure due to the stress of launch.
-(Why a guy with a heart condition thought he could stow away on a spacecraft isn't really dealt with by Norton.)
+Why someone with a heart condition thought he could stow away on a spacecraft isn't really discussed.

 There's still a lot of older SF out there in the used book stores that holds up nicely after all these years.
 But odds are those books don't have Andre Norton's byline on them, I'm sorry to say.
 Postmarked the Stars?
 The stars can have it.